-Flies have 1 pair of wings (bees have 2).
+Flies have 1 pair of wings (bees have 2 pairs of wings).
 Their mouth parts are for piercing or sucking.
 As explained above, bees belong in the insect order Hymenoptera.

 Above is a photograph of a conopid fly which is a parasite of bees.
 In flies, the eyes are typically at the front of the head and are forward-facing.
 It has one pair of wings and short antennae.

-Some flies look a little like bees, as is the case of the bee fly.
-Learn more about the bee fly.
+Some flies look a little like bees, as is the case of the bee fly which is actually a parasite of various species, especially of solitary bees.
+Read about the bee fly.

 Bees, true bugs and true flies are all insects, but separate at the classification level of 'Insect Order' - see below: